jjt/pure-place/README.md

+### NOTICE Sept 18, 2013
+While Pure is a great CSS framework, the authors' intentions to keep it purely CSS are not ideal for my Sass-heavy development.
+I've refocused my efforts on Bourbon and Neat and will not be maintaining pure-place in the future.

 Pure-Place
 ====

 A fork of the [Pure](http://purecss.io/) project that turns the `.pure____` classes in `src/**/css/*.css` into `%pure____` placeholders in `scss/**/_*.scss`.
 Uses a custom [Grunt](http://gruntjs.com/)